 The intention of this course is to provide you with a context within which to understand the techniques of musical theatre performance and the foundational skills needed to personally inhabit these techniques.
 This course will give you the tools to "act a song."
 You will work on analysis and performance of five songs from the following categories: Golden Age, Modern, Rock, Pop and any other kind of song you love.
 These songs are assigned by era sequentially so that we may simultaneously introduce the context of this material within the genre-at-large.
 You will also apply your growing knowledge of technique and context to intelligently observe and comment on the work of your peers within a structured setting.
 Throughout the course we will incorporate short group exercises to better explore performance technique and promote a deeper understanding of the differences between traditional script/text analysis and score/lyric analysis.
 There will be reflection papers due after the exploration of your songs.

-This course examines world theatre history from 19th century popular entertainment performance practices to the present.
+This course examines world theatre history from the origins of performance to the present.
 Students learn techniques of script analysis, performance analysis, and independent research as tools for analyzing theatre from the literary, aesthetic, and historical perspectives.
 Throughout, the course emphasizes the importance of cultural context and historiography to understanding the creation and transformation of theatre as an art form.
 Each semester will be a stand-alone course and can be taken in any order.
 Students are encouraged to enroll in adjacent semesters.
-At least one semester of this sequence is a prerequisite for the upper-level electives required to complete the major.

 FTT 30805: Historic Fashion Richard Donnelly